Costa Rica MedTech Header

 Stakeholder management in MedTech is not a “soft skill.”
 It is part of the design-control and risk-control system that determines whether a product can be safely released, adopted, supported, and defended with objective evidence.
 This article is MedTech-first and experience-based.
 In regulated medical software, stakeholder management is not just communication.
 It is how expectations become…

-Unpacking the Project Performance Domains
+Unpacking the Project Performance Domains in MedTech

 Project performance domains are one of those concepts that sit quietly underneath everything in modern project management: they’re not a “method,” but they often determine whether the work is coherent, repeatable, and value-realizing.
 I’m writing this from the perspective of a program manager in high‑stakes engineering (MedTech and other regulated environments).
 I started learning with…